hcshy/RSSfeedPY/README.md

 # RSS Feed Server

 This project is a simple HTTPS server that serves an RSS feed and allows clients to post new items to the feed.
+I made this to use in Grafana as a broadcasting solution.
+The RSS item is replaced and not appended to the feed!

 ## Features